Getting started with ASP.NET Core MVC and Visual Studio for Mac

 This tutorial teaches you the basics of building an ASP.NET Core MVC web app using Visual Studio for Mac.
-This tutorial teaches ASP.NET MVC Core with controllers and views.
+This tutorial teaches ASP.NET Core MVC with controllers and views.
 Razor Pages is a new alternative in ASP.NET Core 2.0, a page-based programming model that makes building web UI easier and more productive.
-For a Razor version of this tutorial see Razor Pages Tutorial.
+We recommend you try the Razor Pages tutorial before the MVC version.
+For a Razor Pages version of this tutorial, see Razor Pages.

 There are 3 versions of this tutorial:

 - macOS: Build an ASP.NET Core MVC app with Visual Studio for Mac

 - Windows: Build an ASP.NET Core MVC app with Visual Studio